Queensland Railways steel carriage stock: M Series Carriage Stock

 In 2007 as well as 2010, Queensland Rail decided that the 80 remaining M-series carriages would have to be removed from service by December 2013.
 With the replacement of The Sunlander by the Spirit of Queensland, the M-series carriages were retired in December 2014.

+Preservation and Re-Use

 The known ownership/location of the remaining M series lander cars is as follows: